Specialist orthodontist at our Reigate clinic

 Gum disease prevention

-Less chance of gum disease or decay when teeth are straightened.
+Less chance of gum disease or decay because straight teeth are easier to clean.

 -